How to Email a Cover Letter: Samples, Format & Subject Line

 Looking for the full recipe on starting a resume correctly?
 Look no further: How to Write a Resume Profile: Tips & Examples

 You don’t need to write a cover letter.
 Especially if the job ad doesn’t ask for one.
-Even more so if you want your resume rolled straight into the morgue.
+Even more so if you want your resume for RN jobs rolled straight into the morgue.

 Think of it like a pair of brightly colored, clean scrubs—if the recruiter sees both a well-written resume and cover letter, they’ll know that they’ve got a professional who knows that nursing is more than cleaning bedpans and giving shots.